DioxusLabs/dioxus/README.md

 - No parcel
 - No rollup
 - No ESLint

+## Visual Studio
+Dioxus Studio features a command-line driven visual interface to manage your project.
+It's a great way to get started with dioxus projects.

+To start the visual environment, simply type `dioxus studio` in your terminal.

+From there, you can explore all the options to build, bundle, and deploy your app.

+## Features

 Just install Rust, dioxus-cli, and you're good to go.
 `cargo install --git github.com/jkelleyrtp/dioxus-cli`